 The first category is cow’s milk.
 This includes the main four: whole, 2%, low fat and nonfat.
 Each of these has nine essential nutrients, including eight grams of protein, but the biggest difference between the lot is the amount of milk fat, which affects the calories in each eight-ounce serving.

-Whole milk, for starters, has 3.25% milk fat, so in an eight-ounce serving, it will have 150 calories and 12 grams of carbs and sugar.
-Reduced or 2% has – you guessed it – 2% milk fat, yielding 120 calories and 12 grams of carbs and sugar.
-Low fat has 1% milk fat for 100 calories.
-The last is nonfat/skim/fat-free, which has no milk fat, 80 calories and 12 grams of carbs, sugar and fiber.
+Whole milk, for starters, has 3.25% fat, so in an eight-ounce serving, it will have 150 calories and 12 grams of carbs and sugar.
+Reduced or 2% has – you guessed it – 2% fat, yielding 120 calories and 12 grams of carbs and sugar.
+Low fat has 1% fat for 100 calories.
+The last is nonfat/skim/fat-free, which has no fat, 80 calories and 12 grams of carbs, sugar and fiber.
 Low fat and nonfat are good options for people watching their weight or cutting calories and fat.

 For lactose-intolerant drinkers, lactose-free milk is also made from cow’s milk but the lactose sugar has been broken down.
 For an eight-ounce serving, you can expect about 120 calories, five grams of fat and 12 grams of carbs and sugar.

 Another alternative is raw milk, which comes straight from the cow and has not been pasteurized.
 This type is difficult to find due to safety concerns and bans on distributing it across state lines.

 There is also goat’s milk, which contains calcium, magnesium and potassium.
 However, this drink is noted for being high in calories and fat.